Dragoteryx/drg-music/README.md

 ```
 Whether or not the current music must repeat itself upon end.

-Emits an event ``looping``, along with the guild where it was toggled, the current music and whether or not looping is toggled.
+The callback lets you know whether or not the playlist is looping.

 ### Useful commands
 Those commands are used to ask something to the handler.